lucasgml/injury_prediction/README.md

 The attributes of the dataset are written in portuguese and the label is the feature "<i>Você sofreu uma nova lesão do ligamento cruzado anterior?</i>" (<i>Have you suffered a new injury on knee ligament?</i>)

-##### Regularization
+##### PCA

-I choose to avoid using regularization due to the low number of elements.
+The PCA was used to decrease the number of features in the model.
+My approach was to reduce the number of features by 28 considering those that had a high correlation.

 ##### Imbalanced data